vrishxnk/vrishxnk/README.md

 # Hi, I am Vrishank! 👋

-### I am a full-stack developer, majorly focused in AI.
+### I am a full-stack developer, majorly focused on AI.

 ### A little about me:
 - 🇮🇳 I am from India